malkhamis-panw/gaia/doc/documentation.md

 ##### `GET /enforcers/:id/enforcerprofiles`

-Returns the Defender profile that must be used by a Defender.
+Returns the enforcer profile that must be used by a enforcer.

 ##### `POST /enforcers/:id/enforcerrefreshes`

-Sends a Defender refresh command.
+Sends a enforcer refresh command.

 ##### `GET /enforcers/:id/hostservices`

-Returns a list of the host services policies that apply to this Defender.
+Returns a list of the host services policies that apply to this enforcer.

 Parameters:

-- `appliedServices` (`boolean`): Valid when retrieved for a given Defender and returns the applied services.
+- `appliedServices` (`boolean`): Valid when retrieved for a given enforcer and returns the applied services.
 - `setServices` (`boolean`): Instructs Microsegmentation Console to cache the services that were resolved.

 ##### `GET /enforcers/:id/poke`

 Sends a poke empty object.
-This is used to ensure a Defender is up and running.
+This is used to ensure a enforcer is up and running.

 Parameters:

 - `cpuload` (`float`): Deprecated.
-- `enforcementStatus` (`enum(Failed | Inactive | Active)`): If set, changes the enforcement status of the Defender along with the poke.
+- `enforcementStatus` (`enum(Failed | Inactive | Active)`): If set, changes the enforcement status of the enforcer along with the poke.
 - `forceFullPoke` (`boolean`): If set, it will trigger a full poke (slower).
 - `memory` (`integer`): Deprecated.
 - `processes` (`integer`): Deprecated.
-- `sessionClose` (`boolean`): If set, terminates a session for a Defender.
+- `sessionClose` (`boolean`): If set, terminates a session for a enforcer.
-- `sessionID` (`string`): If set, sends the current session ID of a Defender.
+- `sessionID` (`string`): If set, sends the current session ID of a enforcer.
-- `status` (`enum(Registered | Connected | Disconnected)`): If set, changes the status of the Defender along with the poke.
+- `status` (`enum(Registered | Connected | Disconnected)`): If set, changes the status of the enforcer along with the poke.
 - `ts` (`time`): time of report.
 If not set, local server time will be used.
-- `version` (`string`): If set, version of the current running Defender.
+- `version` (`string`): If set, version of the current running enforcer.
-- `zhash` (`integer`): Can be set to help Microsegmentation Console target the correct shard where the Defender is stored.
+- `zhash` (`integer`): Can be set to help Microsegmentation Console target the correct shard where the enforcer is stored.

 ##### `GET /enforcers/:id/trustedcas`

-Returns the list of certificate authorities that should be trusted by this Defender.
+Returns the list of certificate authorities that should be trusted by this enforcer.

 Parameters: